1. Goals for this week:

 3.1.
 Reading user input (from stdin)

-program shows examples of using the scanf
+The types_scanf.c program shows examples of using the scanf function from

 the C stdio library to read in different type values entered by the user (this

-is known as reading input from "standard in", or stdin
+is known as reading input from "standard in", or stdin).

-needs to know the memory location of where to put the values
+Note that scanf needs to know the memory location of where to put the values

-(ampersand) operator on a variable name to pass
+read in, and we use the & (ampersand) operator on a variable name to pass

-.
+this location to scanf.
 We’ll talk much more about what that ampersand

 means as we build up our C programming skills in future assignments.